rkp8/SmartGymsScheduleManager/README.md

 ## Booking process

-To book a new appointment customer needs to click `New Appointment` button on all appointments page and then:
+To book a new appointment member needs to click `New Appointment` button on all appointments page and then:

-1. Choose desired work from available works list
+1. Choose desired class from available classes list
-2. Choose provider for selected work
+2. Choose trainer for selected class
 3. Choose on of available date which is presented to him
 4. Click book on confirmation page